UBC-CIC/Student-Connect-App/docs/AuthenticationArchitecture.md

 1. Go to [Onelogin](https://www.onelogin.com/developer-signup) and sign in
    ![onelogin](AuthImgs/saml.png)

-2. Once logged in go to applicatoions and click on 'Application'
+2. Once logged in go to applications and click on 'Application'
    ![createApplication](AuthImgs/oneLogin.png)

 3. Click on `Add App` and from the next page search for `Shibboleth` and select `SAML Custom Connector (SP Shibboleth)`